Zermatt Summer Skiing – Making the most out of the “Hot” Season

 Take a look at the extraordinary work done to link Zermatt to the glacier, all the way back down to Cervinia town (2000 mt) in Italy.
 And back!

-From 2021 skiers as well as walkers will be able to access the glacier, all the way to the top of Klein Matterhorn!
+From November 2021 skiers as well as walkers are be able to access the glacier, all the way to the top of Klein Matterhorn!

-This will open up to many different opportunities for visitors coming to either resorts of Zermatt or Cervinia.
-It will make possible visiting another country just by using a ski lift.
-Mixed groups of walkers and skiers will be able to meet for lunch on the opposite side, without having to worry about each others.
-We can already see how much of a difference this new cable way access will make.
+This opens up to many different opportunities for visitors coming to either resorts of Zermatt or Cervinia.
+Mainge possible visiting another country just by using a ski lift.
+Walkers and skiers will be able to meet for lunch on the opposite side, without having to worry about each others.

 Check out the official video from Leitner, the maker of the new 3S cable way, to have a better idea of the itinerary covered!